Nasdanika/core/exec/model/doc/content/markdown.md

     aws.drawio
     ```

-Resource location is resolved in the same as for image files as explained above.
+Resource location is resolved in the same way as for image files as explained above.

 ```drawio-resource
 aws.drawio